binyang424/PolyTex/doc/source/test/Step_1_GeometricAnalysis.rst

     import numpy as np
-    import polykriging as pk
+    import polytex as pk
-    from polykriging.geometry import geom
+    from polytex.geometry import geom
     import matplotlib.pyplot as plt
     import pandas as pd